Is it even fall, if you haven’t had your quintessential seasonal drink?

 A pinch of spice here, a few fun toppings there, and a mug that screams Y.O.U. — you’re on your way to #fallgoals.

 Here are 5 of my favorite homemade fall drink recipes from some of my favorite food bloggers!

 PUMPKIN SPICE LATTE | RECIPE BY INSPIRED TASTE

 Now I’m not the biggest PSL fan, but this recipe is by far one of the best PSL’s I’ve had (sorry Starbucks 🤷).
-It has the perfect ratio of pumpkin to coffee so it’s not overpowering with pumpkin flavor and it doesn’t taste artificial.
+It has the perfect ratio of pumpkin spice to coffee so it’s not overpowering with pumpkin spice flavor and it doesn’t taste artificial.

 - Use non-dairy or skim milk if you want fewer calories or are lactose intolerant